dougeby/IntuneDocs/intune/certificates-importedpfx-configure.md

 ### Create the encryption Public Key

-PFX Certificates are imported to Intune with encryption and require a public key.
-An administrator manages this key, which remains installed on the server where it was created.
-The key is also saved in file format for backup purposes.
+PFX Certificates are imported to Intune including their private keys.
+The password protecting the private key is encrypted with a public key which is stored on-prem.
+You can use either Windows cryptography, a hardware security module, or another type of cryptography to generate and store the public/private key pairs.
+Depending on the type of cryptography used, the public/private key pair may be exported in a file format for backup purposes.

-The Powershell module provides methods to create a key.
+The Powershell module provides methods to create a key using Windows cryptography.
 You can also use other tools to create it.

-#### To create the encryption Publish key
+#### To create the encryption key using Windows cryptography

 1. Copy the *Release* folder that's created by Visual Studio to the server where you installed the **Connector for Imported PFX certificates**.
 This folder contains the PowerShell module.
 2. On the server, open *PowerShell* as an Administrator and then navigate to the *Release* folder that contains the PowerShell module.